ecmwf/anemoi-datasets/docs/using/methods.rst

    All methods and attributes will take into account any subsetting, selecting or combining used to construct the final dataset with the exception of ``statistics`` which will return the values of the first dataset encountered.
-See :ref:`statistics` for more details.
+See :ref:`selecting-statistics` for more details.

 *********
  Methods